swati510/HLD-at-lowest-level/01-how-ssds-really-work.md

 This was just the beginning.
 In upcoming posts, I'll go into:

-- The different types of NAND (SLC, MLC, TLC, QLC)
 - What makes enterprise SSDs different from consumer-grade ones
 - How file systems like ext4 or APFS are optimized for flash
 - And how distributed systems like Cassandra or RocksDB are flash-aware by design